Automaat/mskalski-blog/content/posts/timeouts.md

 ![](/images/2019/12/grafana.png)

 Wait, what?
 How is this even possible?
 You have set timeouts and in the worst-case scenario, your requests should be timed out after 250ms.

 Connection timeout restricts how long we will wait until the connection is established.
 So the result can be either an open connection or unreachable host.
 So there shouldn’t be any problems.
-Let's take a look at socket timeout maybe we cna find something interesting.
+Let's take a look at socket timeout maybe we can find something interesting.

 # "Talk is cheap, show me the code"
 To get a better understanding of whats going on we could write a simple socket server and simple client.
 All of the code was